ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

         -> a -> b -> c -> d -> (a, (b, (c, d)))
     ```

-* `sort` might have one or two optional arguments - one for a comparison function and/or one for a a key function.
+* `sort` might have one or two optional arguments - one for a comparison function and/or one for a key function.
 (A key function is unnecessary if you have a comparison, but it might be convenient.)

     Actually, we can't distinguish a comparison function from a key function based on the types, here.
 There's nothing stopping someone from writing an `Ord` instance for `a -> Ordering`, and then `sort compare [...]` might refer to either of the two-argument forms.
 I'm just going to ignore that problem though.